PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Related Works

-\paragraph{Prompt-tuning for Pretrained Language Models.} In recent years, we have witnessed numerous pretrained lanugage models (PLMs)~\cite{brown2020language,yang2019xlnet,devlin2019bert,liu2019roberta,lewis2020bart,raffel2020exploring,zhong2022e2s2} that achieved tremendous success in the community of NLP~\cite{reimers2019sentence,liu2019multi, conneau2020unsupervised,zhong2022knowledge}.
-However, with the model size continues increasing, it becomes more costly and impractical to apply these large-scale PLMs to downstream tasks, as the current dominant fine-tuning approach (\textit{i.e.}, \textit{model-tuning}) needs to tune all pretrained parameters for each task.
-To address this issue, researchers turn to focus on other parameter-efficient methods~\cite{houlsby2019parameter,he2021towards,guo2021parameter,mahabadi2021parameter} for efficiently fine-tuning the PLMs, which aim to only update small parts of model while keeping others fixed~\cite{xu2021raise}, or design and train some task-specific modules (\textit{e.g.}, adapters~\cite{houlsby2019parameter} and low-rank structures~\cite{hu2021lora}).
-Among these methods, \textit{prompt-tuning}, which adds some textual prompt in the input and helps the PLM to produce some desired output text directly, has attracted great attention recently.
-Earlier works focus on exploring the discrete prompt, such as manually-designed prompt~\cite{jiang2022promptbert,schick2020few,schick2021exploiting,schick2021s} and automatically-searched prompt~\cite{shin2020autoprompt,han2021ptr}, which are almost hard tokens and sensitive to the prompt itself, \textit{i.e.}, minor changes in the prompt might lead to significantly different performance.
-Thus, more recent efforts attempt to investigate soft prompt~\cite{li2021prefix,liu2021p,liu2021gpt,gu2021ppt,wei2021pretrained,wang2022contrastive} that is a set of trainable embeddings/parameters and can be updated with task-specific supervision.
+As aforementioned above, PLMs have achieved tremendous success in the community of NLP~\cite{guan2020deep,zhong2022knowledge,li2020few,chen2021user,li2020neural,li2020survey,zhong2022improving,zhong2023revisiting}.
+However, as the model size continues increasing, it becomes more costly and impractical to apply these large-scale PLMs to downstream tasks, as the current dominant model-tuning needs to tune all pretrained parameters for each task.

+To address this issue, researchers turn to focus on other parameter-efficient methods~\cite{hu2021lora,xu2021raise,houlsby2019parameter,huang2023event} for efficiently fine-tuning the PLMs.
+These works tend to only update small parts of the language model while keeping the other pre-trained parameters fixed~\cite{xu2021raise}, or design and train some task-specific modules (\textit{e.g.}, adapters~\cite{houlsby2019parameter} and low-rank structures~\cite{hu2021lora}) for each downstream task.
+Among these methods, \textit{prompt-tuning}, which only tunes the soft prompt that is a set of trainable embeddings/parameters added into the frozen PLMs, has attracted great attention recently~\cite{li2021prefix,liu2021p,liu2021gpt,gu2021ppt}.
+Notably, earlier works focus on exploring the discrete prompt, such as manually-designed prompt~\cite{schick2020few,schick2021exploiting} and automatically-searched prompt~\cite{shin2020autoprompt,han2021ptr}, which are almost hard tokens and sensitive to the prompt itself, \textit{i.e.}, minor changes in the prompt might lead to significantly different performance.
+Thus, more recent efforts attempt to investigate soft prompt~\cite{li2021prefix,liu2021p,liu2021gpt,gu2021ppt} that can be updated with task-specific supervision.
 Our work aims to analyze the effect of soft prompt, thus we refer to the prompt-tuning as that with soft prompts in this paper, instead of discrete hard prompts.